How to remove /public from Laravel URL? [SOLVED]

 3. Enabling Site and Rewrite Module

-After editing the configuration file, you'll need to enable your site and the Apache rewrite module if it's not already enabled.
-The rewrite module is crucial to remove public from URL in Laravel.
+Once you are done editing the configuration file, go ahead and enable your site and Apache rewrite module – if it isn’t already enabled.
+The rewrite module is a crucial element in this process to remove public from URL in Laravel.

 sudo a2ensite your_project.conf